-Start of first implementation step Now End of last implementation step Starting point already available? yes Link to target system Direct link: T_E4: Alpine energy democracy/citizen involvement Indirect link: T_MA1: Municipalities as transition engines; T_MA2: Climate action institutionalized in municipal action; T_MA3: Networks of CO2-free municipalities Sequence of implement ation steps Starting point and link to stock-taking Green Economy Action Programme (stock-taking No. 9) Existing platforms and solutions that enable crowdfund participation in energy cooperatives ling and Step 1: Analyse and adapt innovative financing solutions for RES and EE projects in the Alps Review of existing crowdfunding platforms and (green) financing solutions for RES and EE projects (e.g. public-private-(people) par (PPP(P), cooperatives).
-Review of outputs from existing EU project on the topic, such as Alpgrids (ASP project), Smart village (ASP project) → Identify Alpine-specific challenges and needs to further suppor solutions in the Alps. rtnerships ct dealing roject). rt such 2021-2022 Step 2: Pilot projects with focus on Alpine- specific characteristics To test solutions for the specific challenges, a set of pilot projects launched: e.g. to develop energy cooperatives with a link to pres historic buildings, crowdfunding for investments linked to biogas s is erving use, etc. 2022-2025 Step 3a: Recommendations for innovative Alpine energy financing 2030 Recommendations that highlight co-benefits with other fields of especially benefits for Alpine ecosystems, mountain agriculture & forestry, etc. are developed action, Step 3b: Alpine-wide platform for investment solutions Investment opportunities in the Alps (including energy cooperati also broader crowdfunding options) are integrated in an Alpine-w platform. ves but vide
+Start of first implementation step Now

+End of last implementation step 2030

+Starting point already available? yes

+Link to target system Direct link: T_E4: Alpine energy democracy/citizen involvem Indirect link: T_MA1: Municipalities as transition engine Climate action institutionalized in municipal action; T_MA3 of CO2-free municipalities s; T_MA2:

+Sequence of implement ation steps

+Starting point and link to stock-taking Green Economy Action Programme (stock-taking No. 9) Existing platforms and solutions that enable crowdfur participation in energy cooperatives ding and

+Step 1: Analyse and adapt innovative financing solutions for RES and EE projects in the Alps Review of existing crowdfunding platforms and (green) financin solutions for RES and EE projects (e.g. public-private-(people) po (PPP(P), cooperatives).
+Review of outputs from existing EU proje on the topic, such as Alpgrids (ASP project), Smart village (ASP p → Identify Alpine-specific challenges and needs to further supports solutions in the Alps. rtnerships ect dealing project).

+2021-2022

+Step 2: Pilot projects with focus on Alpine- specific characteristics To test solutions for the specific challenges, a set of pilot project launched: e.g. to develop energy cooperatives with a link to pre historic buildings, crowdfunding for investments linked to bioga serving

+2022-2025

+Step 3a: Recommendations for innovative Alpine energy financing Recommendations that highlight co-benefits with other fields o especially benefits for Alpine ecosystems, mountain agriculture forestry, etc. are developed

+2030

+Step 3b: Alpine-wide platform for investment solutions Investment opportunities in the Alps (including energy cooperat also broader crowdfunding options) are integrated in an Alpine platform.

-2030 Stakeholders needed Market player rs involved in crowdfunding platforms for implementation • Local and reg sports clubs, t ional administrations, private stakeholders, companies, courism stakeholders, etc. to identify potential projects Indicators for Regional and national associations of cooperatives monitoring this Number of pil Number of per ot projects developed www.energy.cooperatives.developed in the Alps pathway Number of investment projects which are finalized on the Alnine-wide platform for energy crowdfunding Link to other • Direct link: IP E1: Set-up a network of regional energy coordinators; pathways IP_E3: Suppor rting low-carbon/low-energy Alpine lifestyle and business models; IP_E 4: Supporting Alpine administrations as forerunners & Inducts for the energy transition on their premises Indirect link: IP_Tr1: Strategies for decarbonisation of Alpine freight transport; IP_Tr3: Developing an Alpine-wide approach towards integration and decarbonisation of public transport; IP_Tou1: Development of a coordinated vision for climate-neutral and climate-resilient Alpine tourism (incl. alignment of financing streams); IP_Tou2: Coaching and capacity building for climate proofing Alpine tourism; IP_Tou3: Exploring the use of tourism packages for climate-neutral tourism; IP_W1: Implementation of an Alpine-wide approach for mainstreaming climate change into transboundary water management; IP_SP2: Spatial planning measures for reducing the paced. oj individual car traffic ; IP_Agr2: Moving to organic and climate- friendly methods in Alpine farmina; IP_Fo4: Promote an Alpine-wide integrated su stainable forest management approach Relevance of measure f or the Alpine Conv ention Role of the Alpine Implementation Review in step 1 and development of Convention to recommendations in step 3a, in line/coordination implement the relevant stakeholders patriway Governance set- up • Identify relevant stakeholders with private interest to set-up a platform for investment solutions, mandate to these stakeholders to further develop the approach.
-Twinning/know- how transferIndirect support of pilot projects, main support should be given by regional energy coordinator.OutreachIncrease visibility of pilot projects and recommendations for Alpine ener crowdfunding.
-Knowledge hub • Platform for investment solutions can be linked to knowledge hub.
-Integration in the ACB Contents In formation on Best Practices/pilot projects, opportunities communication of crowdfunding solutions in general strategy Tools Of nline platform for investment solutions
+2030 Stakeholders needed for implementation • Local and regi sports clubs, to s involved in crowdfunding platforms onal administrations, private stakeholders, companies, ourism stakeholders, etc. to identify potential projects national associations of cooperatives Indicators for monitoring this pathway Number of new Number of inv platform for en Link to other pathways platform for energy crowdfunding Direct link: IP_E1: Set-up a network of regional energy coordinators; IP_E3: Supporting low-carbon/low-energy Alpine lifestyle and business models; IP_E4: Supporting Alpine administrations as forerunners & models for the energy transition on their premises Indirect link: IP_Tr1: Strategies for decarbonisation of Alpine freight transport; IP_Tr3: Developing an Alpine-wide approach towards integration and decarbonisation of public transport; IP_Tou1: Development of a coordinated vision for climate-neutral and climate- resilient Alpine tourism (incl. alignment of financing streams); IP_Tou2: Coaching and capacity building for climate proofing Alpine tourism; IP_Tou3: Exploring the use of tourism packages for climate-neutral tourism; IP_W1: Implementation of an Alpine-wide approach for mainstreaming climate change into transboundary water management; IP_SP2: Spatial planning measures for reducing the need of individual car traffic ; IP_Agr2: Moving to organic and climate- friendly methods in Alpine farming; IP_Fo4: Promote an Alpine-wide integrated sustainable forest management approach Relevance of measure f or the Alpine Conve ntion Role of the Alpine Convention to implement the pathway Implementation Governance set- up Review in step 1 and development of recommendations in step 3a, in line/coordination with GEAP process, EUSALP AG9 and other relevant stakeholders Identify relevant stakeholders with private interest to set-up a platform for investment solutions, mandate to these stakeholders to further develop the approach.
+Twinning/know- how transfer Indirect support of pilot projects, main support should be given by regional energy coordinators Outreach Increase visibility of pilot projects and on recommendations for Alpine energy crowdfunding.
+Knowledge hub Platform for investment solutions can be linked to knowledge hub.
+Integration in the ACB communication strategy - ormation on Best Practices/pilot projects, opportunities crowdfunding solutions in general 511010-57 Tools On line platform for investment solutions